 - if your business is in severe financial difficulty, speak with your accountant or lawyer about paying creditors by declaring yourself bankrupt or liquidating your business assets.

 If you're making staff redundant there are support services available to help them retrain and find new work.
 Visit the Business in Transition program page for further details.

 After your business has closed down you may still have obligations to your employees.
 PAYG, Fringe Benefits Tax, superannuation and Eligible Termination Payment final payments often need to be made even after the doors have closed.

 Your employer responsibilities will differ depending on whether a worker is an employee or independent contractor.
-For detailed instructions on calculating all final payments for employees and independent contractors, use the ATO's When a worker leaves checklist.
+For detailed instructions on calculating all final payments for employees and independent contractors, use information from the the ATO's When a worker leaves page.

 Communicate the closure

 - organise meetings with people who will be immediately affected by closing the business e.g. business partners, bank managers, guarantors, suppliers and key customers or clients